March of the Defenders: Organization

 The organizers of the march were the Movement of Veterans of Ukraine and the Come Back Alive non-governmental organization.
 The chief organizer was Dmytro Shatrovsky, a veteran of the Azov Battalion of the Ukrainian National Guard.
 Initially, the columns were divided by region, almost each column had a corresponding flag with the name of its region.
 Some did not have such a poster, in particular, Crimea.
-The 1st and 2nd Chairmen of the Mejlis of the Crimean Tatar People (Mustafa Dzhemilev and Refat Cubarov respectively) marched in the Crimean column.
+The 1st and 2nd Chairmen of the Mejlis of the Crimean Tatar People (Mustafa Dzhemilev and Refat Chubarov respectively) marched in the Crimean column.
 Other participants included the Aidar Battalion, the Azov Regiment, the 90th Airmobile Battalion, Ukrainian Volunteer Corps, the Right Sector, Municipal Guard, the Ukrainian National Assembly – Ukrainian People's Self-Defence, and the ASAP Rescue NGO.
 Among those who came to support the march were journalist Yanina Sokolova, historian Volodymyr Viatrovych, diplomat Volodymyr Omelyan, physician Ulana Suprun, and Deputy Minister for the temporarily occupied territories and internally displaced persons George Tuka.
 Representing the United States Department of State was United States Special Representative for Ukraine Kurt Volker and the Chargé d'Affaires of the United States in Ukraine William B. Taylor Jr.